-Whilst some universities require specific A levels and, in some cases, AS subjects and the grades to meet the requirements, others stipulate UCAS tariff points.
+Whilst some universities require specific A Levels and, in some cases, AS subjects and the grades to meet the requirements, others stipulate UCAS tariff points.

-The following will help you to understand some of the principles on which the Tariff will work:
+The following will help you to understand some of the principles on which the tariff will work:

-- Points scores can be added from different qualifications, e.g. GCE A level or Advanced Subsidiary.
-(AS). - A level: Grade $A^ = 140pts$ ; A = 120 pts; B = 100 pts; C = 80 pts; - D = 60 pts; E = 40 pts. - AS levels: Grade A = 60 pts; B = 50pts; C = 40 pts; D = 30 pts; E = 20 pts.
+Points scores can be added from different qualifications, e.g. GCE A Level or Advanced Subsidiary (AS).

+A Level Grade:

+$A^ = 56 \text{ pts}$ A = 48 pts

+B = 40 pts;

+C = 32 pts

+D = 24 ptsE = 16 pts

-- The A\ was introduced for A level in 2010 and is dependent on gaining over 90% in both A2 modules.
-It is equivalent to 140 UCAS points.
-Some universities are using this grade when making offers. - There is no ceiling to the number of points which can be accumulated, thereby recognising the full breadth and depth of students' achievements. - AS scores will be replaced by A level scores in the same subjects.
+There is no ceiling to the number of points which can be accumulated, thereby recognising the full breadth and depth of students' achievements.

-ENTRY REQUIREMENTS
+Entry requirements

-- The minimum offer for a degree course is two 'E' grades and for an HND one 'E' grade.
+The minimum offer for a degree course is two 'E' grades and for an HND one 'E' grade.
 However, most offers are very much higher.
-The maximum offer could be three A\ grades/420 points.
-The grades demanded are linked to the popularity of the course or the University and in some cases the difficulty of the subject content.
-You should have an idea of your predicted grades after your AS results. - Entry requirements and conditional offers expressed as points scores will often be qualified to require a minimum level of depth, for example, two A level passes and/or achievement in a specified subject, e.g. 100 points or grade B in Mathematics A level, or to exclude any qualifications which cannot be counted in fulfilment of the requirement. - Many universities now stipulate 3 A levels and one stand-alone AS.
+The maximum offer could be three A\ grades/168 points.
+The grades demanded are linked to the popularity of the course or the university and in some cases the difficulty of the subject content.
+You should have an idea of your predicted grades after your Lower Sixth results.

+Entry requirements and conditional offers expressed as point scores will often be qualified to require a minimum level of depth, for example, two A Level passes and/or achievement in a specified subject, e.g. 40 points or grade B in Mathematics A Level, or to exclude any qualifications which cannot be counted in fulfilment of the requirement.